advancedfx/afx-unity-interop/README.md

 # Known problems:

-- FPS drops at spawn
+- FPS drops at round start
 - Transparent materials will be overdrawn (e.g. smoke particles or worst: if fully in smoke (can be dampened a bit by putting a baseFx stream into preview and setting smokeOverlayAlphaFactor less than 1 on that and forceBuildingCubeMaps 0).